About the Dawn Farm Education Series

 To find the auditorium: Enter the Education Center through the front door at 5305 Elliott Drive.
 Walk towards the elevators on the left side of the lobby; continue past the elevators, through one set of double doors and proceed straight down the hallway ahead.
 Turn left at the first corridor and proceed through the double doors and down the hall to the auditorium.

 The St. Joseph Mercy Hospital web site provides a map with an overview of routes to the Education Center.
-It also provides a link to MapQuest, where you can access driving directions from your area.
+It also provides a link where you can access driving directions from your area.

 For more information please contact Dawn Farm at 734-485-8725 or email@example.com.
 The Education Series is coordinated by Mark Albulov, LLMSW, CAADC.